-It is the responsibility of the student and his/her sponsor to carefully monitor all projects for safety and proper safety practices.
-The Safety Checklist must be printed, completed and mailed with entry fee by the deadline.
-Decisions by the Safety Committee are final.
-If you have any questions, contact the Safety Chairperson, Safety Chairperson, Carol Schmeidler, at email@example.com.
+It is the responsibility of the student and his/her sponsor to carefully monitor all steps of the project for safety and proper safety practices.
+The Safety Checklist will be completed in the online registration process and uploaded into the student’s account by the deadline.
+Using the Safety Checklist, inspection of the project is completed on the day of the Fair by the Safety Committee before judging is permitted.

 General Safety Practices